ethanlee515/ethanlee515.github.io/MPQC-SWIA/discussion-notes/aug4.md

 * Say explicitly "either enough packets are sent to P2 or the graph becomes disconnected" as in one of the two happen
 * "Graph is disconnected
 * General adversary behavior = requires authentication code

-# Enc-then-ECC

-"No-go: QECC destroys authentication."
-Need to say a lot more here.

 # Hom-ECC